cjawesomest/ECES450-650-Microbiome-Analysis-in-R/README.md

 # ECES450/650 Microbiome Analysis in R

 Presentation and walkthrough of how to conduct a variety of different analyses on microbiome sequence data.
-Featuring techniques for measure:
+Featuring techniques for measuring:
-*Alhpa Diversity
+*Alpha Diversity
 *Beta Diversity
 *Differential Abundance